Assuring compliance with our standards

 Separation of roles

 Our assurance system consists of three elements, standard setting, conformity assessment and accreditation, which are strictly separated and independent from each other.
-In short: we develop the standards that a PEFC certificate holder has to meet, the certification body audits the certificate holder and grants the PEFC certificate, and the accreditation body checks the certification body.
+In short: we develop, through multi-stakeholder working groups, the standards that a PEFC certificate holder has to meet, the certification body audits the certificate holder and grants the PEFC certificate, and the accreditation body checks the certification body.